audiocogs/flac.js/README.md

 flac.js was written by [@jensnockert](http://github.com/jensnockert) and [@devongovett](http://github.com/devongovett)
 of [ofmlabs](http://ofmlabs.org/).

-## How to run the development server

-If flac.js isn't already on a web server, you can start a simple Rack server:

-    thin -R static.ru start
+## Building

 Currently, the [import](https://github.com/devongovett/import) module is used to build flac.js.
 You can run the development server by first installing `import` with npm, and then running it like this:

     sudo npm install import
-    import Aurora/aurora.coffee
+    import flac.js -p 3030

 You can also build a static version like this:

-    import Aurora/aurora.coffee flac.js
+    import flac.js build.js

+Once it is running on port 3030, you can open test.html and select a flac file from your system to play back.

 ## License